 If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him (James 1:5).
 Maybe that’s why Solomon chose wisdom out of all the things he could have when given the choice.

-Wisdom whispers is the newest free Bible study by Sarah Koontz.
-The 31-day study began on April 2 and takes us through the life of Solomon the Not-So-Wise Wise Man.
+Wisdom Whispers is the newest free Bible study by Sarah Koontz.
+The 31-day study was first offered on April 2 and is now available on-demand.
+The Wisdom Whispers Bible study takes us through the life of Solomon the Not-So-Wise Wise Man.

 We get an intimate look at the things he did well and the things he did not so well… and the theme that resounds is that wisdom whispers it doesn’t shout.